Token Compensation Tax Withholding: Sell-to-Cover and the FMV-at-Vest Problem (2026)

 - at vest, convert a portion of the vested tokens to fiat;

-- use that fiat to fund the withholding/remittance;
+- use that fiat to fund the withholding and remittance;

 - deliver the net tokens to the employee.

 It is the practical bridge between a token-denominated grant and a fiat-denominated tax remittance.
-Token-payroll platforms build this in — but the obligation it satisfies is defined by the jurisdiction's rules, not the tool.
+Token-payroll platforms build this in, but the obligation it satisfies is defined by the jurisdiction's rules, not by the tool.

 Why FMV at vest is the hard part

-The taxable amount typically depends on the token's FMV at the moment of receipt/vest — volatile, and it must be captured precisely at that time with a defensible source and timestamp.
-Wrong price, wrong timestamp, or stale source → wrong withholding base.
-The amount of tokens to sell-to-cover also depends on that FMV and the applicable rate, so the FMV/timing determination drives the whole calculation (the valuation discipline, in payroll).
+The taxable amount typically depends on the token's fair market value at the moment of receipt or vest.
+That value is volatile and must be captured precisely at that time with a defensible source and timestamp.
+A wrong price, a wrong timestamp, or a stale source produces a wrong withholding base.
+The number of tokens to sell-to-cover also depends on that FMV and the applicable rate, so the FMV and timing determination drives the whole calculation.
+It is the fair-value valuation discipline applied to payroll.

 Strictly jurisdiction-specific